etianen/django-herokuapp/README.rst

     }

-This configuration relies on the `dj-database-url <https://github.com/kennethreitz/dj-database-url>`_ package, which is included in the optional ``postgres`` dependencies for django-herokuapp.
+This configuration relies on the `dj-database-url <https://github.com/kennethreitz/dj-database-url>`_ package, which is included in the dependencies for django-herokuapp.

 You can provision a starter package with Heroku Postgres using the following Heroku command:

 ::

-    $ heroku addons:add heroku-postgresql:dev
+    $ heroku addons:add heroku-postgresql:dev -a your-app-name

 Static file hosting - Amazon S3